A note on strong protomodularity, actions and quotients: Introduction

-The third and the fourth are the core sections of the paper.
-Here we set up some general result that will be the key in order to approach the problems mentioned in the introduction.
-In the third section, we prove that, in the pointed regular context, protomodularity is equivalent to the fact that kernel functors reflect short exact sequences.
-Furthermore, we give a characterization of strongly semi-abelian categories among semi-abelian categories (Theorem \ref{thm}).
-In the fourth section we approach the problem of determining the conditions that make it possible to define a covariant change of base functor between the fiber of the fibration of points.
+Section three is devoted to the study of the exactness properties of kernel functors.
+We prove that in quasi-pointed regular categories, protomodularity is equivalent to the fact that kernel functors reflect short exact sequences.
+Then we give a characterization of strongly semi-abelian categories among semi-abelian ones (Theorem \ref{thm}).

+In the fourth section the context is assumed to be strongly semi-abelian.
+Here we approach the problem of determining the conditions that make it possible to factor the change of base functor of the fibration of points along a regular epimorphism as an equivalence of categories followed by a full embedding.

-Actions on quotients and actions of quotients are treated in section \ref{sec:back to actions}, where the results achieved in the previous sections are translated in terms of internal object actions.
+Actions on quotients and actions of quotients are treated explicitly in section five, where the results obtained in the previous sections are reconsidered in terms of internal object actions.